Sydney Sweeney: Established actress (2024–present)

 In June 2025, Sweeney starred alongside Julianne Moore in Echo Valley.
 She learned how to ride horses for the role.
-In August, Americana was released in theaters to low box office.
-Several medias labeled it a flop, though Deadline argued that it would be profitable in terms of an indie film.
+Americana was released in just over 1,000 theaters in August and was labeled a flop by the media, although Deadline predicted it would be profitable for an independent film.

 Christy, a biopic about boxer Christy Martin, had its world premiere at the 2025 Toronto International Film Festival.
-In addition to starring in the film, Sweeney also produced it.
-Of taking the role, Sweeney said: "I was blown away and inspired by [Martin's] strength, her perseverance, and who she is as a woman.
-Having a character that has so many layers and depths, that's a dream as an actor...
-Then, on the physical side, I grew up kickboxing and grappling.
-I'm a very outdoorsy, athletic person, so to play a character that [required me] to transform myself was a dream.
-I loved every part of it."
-Sweeney's performance was lauded by critic Owen Gleiberman, who wrote that Sweeney gave a "potent, true-note, game-changing knockout of a performance ...
+Sweeney starred as Martin and also produced the film.
+Commenting on the role, Sweeney said she was inspired by Martin's strength and perseverance.
+She said that playing a character "that has so many layers and depths, that's a dream as an actor ...
+I'm a very outdoorsy, athletic person, so to play a character that [required me] to transform myself was a dream".
+Critic Owen Gleiberman wrote that Sweeney gave a "potent, true-note, game-changing knockout of a performance ...
 She fully expresses the soul of a movie star, which is this: She completely becomes the character, and in doing so becomes us."
-Though the film was well received critically, it bombed at the box office.
+Though the film was well received critically, it was a box-office disappointment.
 In the aftermath, Sweeney said: "I am so deeply proud of this movie ...
-We don’t always just make art for numbers, we make it for impact.
+We don't always just make art for numbers, we make it for impact.
 And Christy has been the most impactful project of my life."

-Upcoming

-Sweeney will next co-star opposite Amanda Seyfried in The Housemaid, an adaptation of the bestselling novel of the same name.
-Sweeney is attached to play Kim Novak in Scandalous, a romantic drama to be directed by Colman Domingo.
-It will shoot in early 2026.
+In December 2025, Sweeney co-starred opposite Amanda Seyfried in The Housemaid, an adaptation of the bestselling novel of the same name.
+The film was successful at the box office, and a sequel is in development with Sweeney set to return in her role.
+In April 2026, she reprised her role of Cassie in the third season of HBO's psychological drama series Euphoria.

+Upcoming projects

+Sweeney will next appear in The Custom of the Country, written and directed by Josie Rourke.
+Sweeney will also star in Gundam, adapted from the Japanese science fiction anime of the same name, alongside Noah Centineo.
+Sweeney will also reprise her role as Millie in the Paul Feig-helmed sequel The Housemaid's Secret, with Kirsten Dunst co-starring.

+Sweeney is also attached to play Kim Novak in Scandalous!, a romantic drama to be directed by Colman Domingo, and Hollow, a reimagining of the 1820 short story The Legend of Sleepy Hollow, directed by Lindsey Anderson Beer and also starring Belmont Cameli.

+In June 2026, Sweeney and producer Kaylee McGregor launched Honey Trap, a film and television production company.
+The company signed a first-look deal with Sony Pictures, under which Sweeney is expected to develop and produce multiple projects.